mastodon/documentation/content/en/admin/tootctl.md

 ### `tootctl emoji export` {#emoji-export}

 Exports custom emoji to a .tar.gz archive at a given path.
 The archive will be named `export.tar.gz`.
-By default, all emoji are exported.
+By default, all emoji will be exported.

 **Version history:**
 `TBD` - added